-The best example of targeting buying on occasions is Hallmark cards – greeting cards for all occasions.
+The best example of targeting a behavior of buying on occasions is Hallmark cards – greeting cards for all occasions.
 The primary targeting of hallmark was that be it any occasion, you will find the right kind of card for you.
 Thus you have the perfect option to express yourself.

-Benefits sought – Several products are targeted towards the benefits sought by the customer.
-Recently, there has been a war between Colgate and sensodyne to target the people who have sensitive teeth.
+Several products are targeted towards the benefits sought by the customer.
+Recently, there has been a market war between Colgate and sensodyne to target the people who have sensitive teeth.
 Similarly, there are other toothpastes which are targeted towards whitening of teeth.
 Hair shampoos are targeted towards split ends, anti dandruff or others.

-The best example of behavioral segmentation by loyalty is observed in the hospitality segment wherein airlines, hotels, restaurants and others give their best to provide the best service possible such that they can retain their customer.
+The best example of behavioral segmentation by loyalty is observed in the hospitality segment where airlines, hotels, restaurants and others give their best service to provide the most excellent experience possible such that they can retain their customer.
+Service is a major differentiator in hospitality sector.
 The hospitality sector is the one with the best loyalty programs ever.
 Thus the loyalty of the customer can also be used for behavioral segmentation.

 Another example of usage rate segmentations can be seen in the electronics as well as the FMCG industry in industrial buying.
 FMCG and electronics works on the basis of a channel with dealers and distributors.
 In these segments, the maximum discount goes to the one who buys the maximum whereas others get lesser profits as they also get lesser discounts.

 Any product which is not targeted towards the masses generally uses behavioral segmentation.
 It is also an excellent form of segmentation for products which are niche in nature and are targeted towards the wants and demands of customers.